saayv1/Driving-Hazards/README.md

 * Navigate to the directory in which you've cloned the project using the popup file explorer window
 * click on 'Open'
-* after the project has loaded completely, double-click the 'Driving' scene ** If you aren't using the HTC Vive,select Vive/Real World Simulator within the Driving scene ** If you aren't using the HTC Vive, go to the inspector and check the checkBox next to Real world simulator
+* after the project has loaded completely, double-click the 'Driving' scene

+* select Vive/Real World Simulator within the Driving scene
+* If you aren't using the HTC Vive,
+    * go to the inspector and check the checkBox next to Real world simulator
+    * Go into the Real World Simulator and select the handheld controllers to operate the car and use the head mounted display to adjust the view.

+# Controls

+* Right Vive Trigger Button: -The Right Vive Trigger Button is used for accelerating the car.
+If you leave the trigger button the car will start to decelerate.

+* Left Vive Touchpad: -With the help of the left Vive touchpad you can interact with the car steering and move It accordingly so as to move the car in the desired direction.

+* Right Vive Touchpad: -With the help of the right Vive touchpad you can interact with the car steering and move It accordingly to move the car in the desired direction.

+* Left Trigger Button:-If you want to brake the car while it’s in motion you should use the left trigger button.

+* Right Grip Button: - If you want to reposition the car back to its initial position you should use the right grip button.